spacewander/lua-resty-base-encoding/README.md

 # Name

-lua-resty-base-encoding - Faster alternative to base64 encoding and provides missing base16/32 encoding for OpenResty application
+lua-resty-base-encoding - Faster alternative to base64 encoding and provides missing base encoding for OpenResty application

 All encoding are implemented in optimized C code with LuaJIT FFI binding.